WanQi-K/Does-Unit-Level-Impact-the-Property-Price-A-Statistical-Analysis/README.md

 The COVID-19 pandemic reshaped the property market in Malaysia, particularly in how people value their living spaces.
 Since the Movement Control Order (MCO) in 2020, high-rise properties have gained favor due to their stricter access controls, which enhance health and safety.

-Besides the usual considerations of budget and location, a key decision now is whether to choose a high-rise or landed property.
-Within the high-rise segment, higher-floor units are typically priced higher, as they are associated with better views, privacy, and reduced noise from street level.
+In Malaysia's post-pandemic market, high-rise properties are in demand, often commanding premiums for higher-floor units as they are associated with better views, privacy, and reduced noise from street level.
+But are they worth the price?

 However, before assuming that higher floors are always worth the premium, several factors must be considered: